Lita Ford: The Runaways (1975–1979)

 In 1975, at age sixteen, Ford was recruited by recording impresario Kim Fowley to join the all-female rock band The Runaways.
 The band soon secured a recording contract and released their first album in 1976.
 The band garnered significant media attention and the Runaways became a successful recording and touring act during their late-1970s heyday.
 Ford's lead-guitar playing became an integral element of the band's sound until their eventual break-up in April 1979.

 In 2016, Ford published her autobiography, Living Like a Runaway: A Memoir, through Dey Street Books.
 In the book, Ford claimed that she left The Runaways temporarily in 1976, after coming to the conclusion that her bandmates "were all into girls.
 All of them except for Jackie [Fox]", a situation with which she did not feel comfortable.

 In 1977, internal conflicts were erupting within the Runaways, who had by that time already parted ways with producer Fowley, lead singer Cherie Currie, and bassist Jackie Fox.
 Vocalist/guitarist Joan Jett wanted the band to shift to a more Ramones-influenced punk rock sound, while Ford and drummer Sandy West wanted to continue playing the hard rock-oriented songs for which the band had become known.
-With neither faction willing to compromise, the band finally broke up in April 1979.
+With neither faction willing to compromise, the band broke up in April 1979.